abraarsyed/vocalprint-ai/README.md

 # VocalPrint AI

-VocalPrint AI is a full-stack tool that detects spoken English accents, scores fluency, and transcribes speech from public video/audio sources.
+VocalPrint AI is a CLI + web based tool that detects spoken English accents, scores fluency, and transcribes speech from public video/audio sources.

-The current version is CLI-based.
-A web interface and deployment support will follow in the next phase.

 ---

-## Overview
+## Features

-This tool allows you to:
+- Detects common English accents:

-- Detect English accents such as Indian, British, American, Australian, Canadian
+  - Indian, American, British, Australian, and more
-- Get top-3 accent predictions with confidence percentages
-- Score English speaking fluency based on speaking time
+- Scores fluency based on actual speaking duration
-- Transcribe speech using OpenAI Whisper
+- Transcribes speech using OpenAI's Whisper model
+- Top-3 accent predictions with confidence values
-- Support input from public YouTube, Loom, or direct MP4 links
+- Supports YouTube, Loom, and direct MP4 links
+- Web UI built using Gradio for fast testing
+- CLI and Web UI use a shared processing core
-- Output results in structured JSON
+- JSON output for easy API integration

+---

+## Technical Highlights

+- **Models Used**:
+  - Whisper (for transcription + language detection)
+  - `dima806/english_accents_classification` (for accent prediction)

+- **Audio Segment Handling**:
+  - Only a 30-second segment is extracted from the middle of the video for analysis (to avoid intros and outros)

+- **Transcript Handling**:
+  - Only the first 500 characters of the transcript are returned to keep the result clean

+- **Output**:
+  - Returns JSON with detected accent, confidence %, top-3 predictions, fluency score, language code, and sample transcript

 ---